-10.20 Distribution under quarantine is acceptable when under the control of the Quality Unit of manufacturer of the API or intermediate and only for transport to third parties and agreed by the quality units of both parties.
-Controls might be described in the quality agreement supported by a formal document and formal control system in place at the third party to assure necessary control of the quarantined material For subcontracted activities the formal quality agreement should cover this scenario as recommended in Chapter 16.
-10.21 Logistics companies who are contracted to move API should be qualified.
-A quality agreement should also be in place (or equivalent) which details the key requirements for the safe and effective transportation of the API.
-Appropriate protective outer packaging and a reliable shipper should be chosen to avoid damage during transport.
+The process of transfer under quarantine should be proceduralised.
+Quality unit of both sites need to approve the shipment under quarantine and the re- ceiving site cannot use the material before a CoA of the batch in scope is issued.
+Before shipment under quarantine the manufacturing batch record should be reviewed and approved by the quality unit for the safe and effective transportation of the API.
+Appropriate protective outer pack- aging and a reliable shipper should be chosen to avoid damage during transport.
 For sensitive products special shipping conditions should also be specified.
 Records of those conditions should be available to the manufacture on demand and at any time.
 The shipping conditions records should be reviewed for compliance to the acceptance criteria on arrival.
-If deviations occurred an investigation should be initiated and actions justified and documented.
-10.22 Only applicable if safety or API / commercial intermediate stability (indicated by stability data) require special conditions and / or instructions.
+If deviations occurred an investigation should be initiated and ac- tions justified and documented.
+10.22 Only applicable if safety or API / commercial intermediate stability (indicated by sta- bility data) require special conditions and / or instructions.
 For stable and / or harmless APIs normally no specific storage conditions are required on the label.
 Independently from GMPs, national and international laws and regulations have to be followed.
 10.23 Appropriate transport and storage requirements are typically conveyed to the shipper on the bill of lading.
 If very special storage conditions are required to avoid alteration, it might be necessary to monitor the shipping conditions and to retain records of these conditions.
 10.24 Full traceability for all shipments from the manufacturer to its external customer(s) has to be in place.
 If APIs or intermediates are delivered to a broker, full traceability has to be ensured by the broker as well according to chapter 17.
-(Remarks: In this case the final user of the API is unknown to the API producer, therefore full traceability to the end customer should be the duty of the broker).
+(Remarks : In this case the final user of the API is unknown to the API producer, therefore full traceability to the end customer should be the duty of the broker).